5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 💡 **TIPS**

-- Click on the litte Header icon next to `README.md` to navigate in the document quickly
+- Click on the little Header icon next to `README.md` to navigate in the document quickly
 - If you just want a slimmed-down version of AppleALC.kext for your Codec, you can use dreamwhite's [Custom AppleALC builds](https://github.com/dreamwhite/ChonkyAppleALC-Build/releases) instead.

 ## <a name='ii.-preparations'></a>II.
 Preparations